USS Denver (LPD-9): 2000s and 2010s

-2009 Sumatra earthquakes

-Denver was sent to Sumatra to assist in the recovery efforts following the earthquakes there in September 2009.
+Denver was also sent to Sumatra to assist in the recovery efforts following the earthquakes there in September 2009.

-2010

 During the 2010 Fall Patrol, from 1 September to 25 November 2010, Denver accompanied and on a tour of Southeast Asia.
 During the patrol, Denver took part in the 60th anniversary of the invasion of Incheon, Korea and assisted the Philippines in the wake of Typhoon Megi.
 On 17 November, Denver and Essex became the first U.S. warships to visit Hong Kong's Victoria Harbour in more than two years.

-2011

 The ship departed Sasebo in September 2011 for a patrol of the western Pacific.
 Accompanying the ship were and USS Essex.

-2012

 In fall 2012, Denver departed for the 31st MEU fall patrol.
 During certification exercises around Guam, Denvers boilers suffered severe damage.
 After three weeks of repair at Guam, Denver left to continue patrol.
 Denver finished the patrol with limited power.